zflat/xmlim/docs/watch.md

 `xmlim watch`
 =============

-Watches all *.xml documents in the directory and generates a new diagram when a file changes
+Watch a file or directory for changes and re-generate a new diagram

 * [`xmlim watch dir DIR`](#xmlim-watch-dir-dir)
 * [`xmlim watch file FILE`](#xmlim-watch-file-file)